felixlu/awesome-stars/README.md

 - [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
 This is a replication project for the typescript version of xtekky/gpt4free
 - [ConnectAI-E/AutoGPT-Next-Web](https://github.com/ConnectAI-E/AutoGPT-Next-Web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
 - [Dogtiti/AutoGPT-Next-Web](https://github.com/Dogtiti/AutoGPT-Next-Web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
-- [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
+- [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
+Dify.AI is an LLM application development platform.
+It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge) - A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.
 - [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that provides a one-stop solution for both public and private cloud. https://sealos.run
 - [labring/laf](https://github.com/labring/laf) - Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
 It empowers developers to quickly unleash their creativity.